 These are the foods that I will go back to Amritsar for and what I aspire to be able to cook myself.

 But, for now, that’s it for Amritsar.
-We’ve had a delightful time – exploring the Golden Temple, visiting Wagah for the border ceremony and taking a heritage Amristar walk too.
+We’ve had a delightful time – exploring the Golden Temple, visiting Wagah for the border ceremony and taking a heritage Amritsar walk too.
 We are taking another train, we’re heading back to Delhi for Three Days.

-Traveling for Food?
+Are you traveling for Food?
 Read these guides.

 If traveling for food is important to you, then check out some more of our guides to some of the world’s best food.